Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 Paisley Ties

 They are characterized by a repeated, curved Persian-origin pattern.
-Paisley ties have mostly abstract designs and serve as a casual wardrobe.
+Paisley ties have mostly abstract designs and serve as casual wardrobe pieces.
 Never wear them with suits or at any formal event.

 Ties & Accessories

 You’ve spent time getting your suit pants and jacket to fit perfectly.
-You’ve even fitted your dress shirt correctly.
-So it makes sense to give some thought to the fit of your tie too.
+So it makes sense to give some thought to the fit of your tie, too.

-A lot of men can get confused when it comes to choosing a tie.
+A lot of men get confused when choosing a tie.

 Which patterns look best?
-Which tie colors do best with which shirts?
-How do you know if the tie you’re buying is good quality or not?
+Which tie colors go best with which shirts?
+How do you know if the tie you’re buying is of good quality?

 Choosing the correct width and length for your body size and shape can also be an issue.
 And that’s all before you start thinking about the knot.